Arseny271/FreeTON-RecurringPaymentsContest/README.md

 - `string` info - More detailed description

 ### Multitoken Wallet (MultitokenWallet.sol)
-This is the main user wallet that will be used to pay for subscriptions.
+This contract is proposed to be used as the main wallet for all tokens available to the user.
+The contract stores information about all wallets with TIP-3 tokens tied to it, as well as about all subscriptions used by the user.
 ```
 npm run wallet deploy
 ```